Allan Ramsay (artist): Paintings

-Ramsay has paintings in the collection of a few British institutions including the National Gallery in London, Sheffield, Derby Art Gallery (attributed), Glasgow Museum and Newstead Abbey.
+Ramsay has paintings in the collection of a few British institutions including the National Gallery in London, Sheffield, Derby Museum and Art Gallery (attributed), Glasgow Museum and Newstead Abbey.

-In 2016 a portrait of Richard Mead (King George II’s physician) by Allan Ramsay was discovered by Bendor Grosvenor (using the Art UK website) as part of the British BBC4 television programme Britain's Lost Masterpieces; conservation treatment was carried out by Simon Rollo Gillespie to repair the torn canvas and remove layers of discoloured varnishes.
+In 2016, a portrait of Richard Mead (King George II's physician) by Ramsay was discovered by Bendor Grosvenor (using the Art UK website) as part of the British BBC Four television programme Britain's Lost Masterpieces; conservation treatment was carried out by Simon Rollo Gillespie to repair the torn canvas and remove layers of discoloured varnishes.

-One of Ramsay's most famous paintings is entitled simply "Portrait of an African" and has attracted extensive attention across recent decades, both as a representation of an individual African in 18th century Britain, but also for the difficulty of identifying the sitter.
-A documentary featuring this painting explores the many meanings of this enigmatic images has been produced by Royal Albert Memorial Museum & Art Gallery in Exeter.
+One of Ramsay's most famous paintings is entitled simply Portrait of an African and has attracted extensive attention across recent decades, both as a representation of an individual African in 18th century Britain, but also for the difficulty of identifying the sitter.
+A documentary that features this painting, exploring the many meanings of its enigmatic image, has been produced by Royal Albert Memorial Museum & Art Gallery in Exeter.

+Theory

+In 1755, Ramsay made a considerable contribution to the Greco-Roman controversy, which was mainly discussed in Paris and Rome, when he anonymously published his Dialogue on Taste, in which he named Greece as the superior source of artistic excellence.

 Abolitionism and paintings of Queen Charlotte

-According to Mario de Valdes y Cocom in 2009 on an edition of PBS Frontline, in several paintings of Queen Charlotte, Ramsay deliberately emphasised "mulatto features" which the queen supposedly inherited via descent from a 13th-century Moorish ancestor.
+According to Mario de Valdes y Cocom in 2009, on an edition of PBS Frontline, in several paintings of Queen Charlotte, Ramsay deliberately emphasised "mulatto features" which the Queen supposedly inherited via descent from a 13th-century Moorish ancestor.
 Valdes suggests that copies of these paintings were sent to the colonies to be used by abolitionists as a de facto support for their cause.

-Other historians question whether the 13th-century ancestor, referred to in various places as a 'Moor' and Berber, was black African.
-In any event, they contend that the connection, nine and 15 generations removed, was too distant to consider Charlotte 'black' in any cultural way, as her other ancestors were all European.
+Other historians question whether the 13th-century ancestor, referred to in various places as a "Moor" and Berber, was black African.
+In any event, they contend that the connection, nine and 15 generations removed, was too distant to consider Charlotte "black" in any way, as her other ancestors were all European.